A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 ---
 <small>Evan Silverman and Albert Liu</small> <br />
 This post proposes syntax and conventions for specifying the prerequisites of a course.
-In some cases the proposals are general, i.e. "the syntax should have *this* property", and in other cases it is specific, i.e. "we should use *this* keyword".
+In some cases the proposals are general, i.e. "the syntax should have *this property*", and in other cases it is specific, i.e. "we should use *this keyword*".
 Note that the tone used here is mostly declarative; this is just for convenience.
 All of these are suggestions, and the language is not yet defined.